The Problem With Walking Alone – Part 1

-A: A person can only have the hope of going to heaven if they have confessed their sins to Jesus and put their faith in Him, believing that He died for their sins, and rose again from the dead.
+A: A person can only have the hope of going to heaven if they have confessed and repented of their sins to Jesus and put their faith in Him, believing that He died for their sins, and rose again from the dead.

 Do you believe that?
 Is that your hope?
 THEN TELL THE WORLD!